The Early Bird Special will open the end of February....

 3. We'll review your documentation and email you within about a week to let you know if we need to see anything other documentation or need other information.

-4. The evaluation will then be put on hold and completed with a simple phone call with the child(ren) about 4 weeks prior to your deadline (the anniversary of your letter of intent OR the date you send in a Letter of Termination because you are done homeschooling).
+4. The evaluation will then be put on hold and completed with a simple phone call with the child(ren) 4-6 weeks prior to your deadline (the anniversary of your letter of intent OR the date you send in a Letter of Termination because you are done homeschooling).

 The call will be very brief and basically informs the child whether the child has passed or failed.
 No child will fail without advanced notice and discussion with the parent--usually via email.

 5. Two forms (per child) will be emailed to you.

 One will have notes about your documentation and is for your records.